pedromaironi/Social-Media-With-Firebase/README.md

             }
         }
     }

-	/*
+```
+- PARAMETERS

-	RequestCode - The integer request code originally provided to startActivityForResult (), allowing you to identify who this result is coming from.
+RequestCode: The integer request code originally provided to startActivityForResult (), allowing you to identify who this result is coming from.
 ResultCode: the integer result code returned by the child activity through its setResult ().
 Data: an Intent, which can return result data to the caller (various data can be attached to Intent 'extras').
-	*/
-```

 Here we have a variable called REQUEST_CODE_GOOGLE, wich is the variable that will be returned to the onActivityForResult for confirm the requestCode from any startActivityForResult that is activated when the activity ends.
 So, when this task: